Vax vacuums are the market leader in more than a few continents - and for a good reason.

 Brazier’s workers spent eight nights scraping off sludge after pouring boiling water over it.

 At the end of the ordeal, Brazier knew that somebody had to create an easier way to do industrial cleaning.

 By 1977, after using equipment found in a farm he used to live in, Brazier went on to invent the world’s first wet and dry vacuum cleaner.

-Brazier’s vacuum, that he found a patent for, could wash carpets, suck up wet spills and vacuum floors.
+Brazier’s vacuum, that he found a patent for, could wash carpets and floors as well as suck up wet spills.